Northern Marmara and Değirmenköy (Silivri) Depleted Gas Reservoir: Değirmenköy Natural Gas Field

 Değirmenköy Natural Gas Field is located 19 km west of Silivri.
 The field was discovered in 1994, and the production started in 1995 from nine wells, seven of which were directional.
 The gas processing facility was built by a consortium of German Lurgi AG and Turkish Fernas Construction Ltd.

 Depleted gas reservoirs

 The storage facilities of Northern Marmara and Değirmenköy were projected by the Turkish Petroleum Corporation (TPAO) in 1996.
 The depleted gas reservoirs went into service in July 2007.
 The Northern Marmara Reservoir is connected to the main processing plant of BOTAŞ by a 3.5 km-long pipeline and the Değirmenköy Reservoir by a 13 km-long pipeline.

 The storage capacity of the Northern Marmara Reservoir is 1600000000 m3 and of the Değirmenköy Reservoir is 300000000 m3.
 While the maximum daily gas injection capacity is 11800000 m3, the maximum withdrawal capacity per day is 15000000 m3.

-Currently, the Northern Marmara and Değirmenköy (Silivri) Depleted Gas Reservoir is the only underground natural gas storage facility in Turkey.
-It is operated by the TPAO.